 Guided Studies II

-Guided Studies II is Multi-Tiered Systems of Support intervention class designed to build on the skills taught in Guided Studies I. Topics include organization, time management, effective communication, prioritization, and study skills.
+Guided Studies II is Multi-Tiered Systems of Support intervention class geared towards sophomores and juniors.
+For students who attended GS I as freshmen GS II will take their skills from emerging to routine.
+For students who did not attend GS I they will begin to learn routines to enhance their executive functioning skills.
+Topics include organization, time management, effective communication, prioritization, and study skills.
 The class includes direct instruction, action planning, strategy implementation, and when applicable allotted time for task completion.
 At the end of each semester, guided studies teachers will recommend the best placement for support for the following semester.

 Guided Study Hall